 Conference web page.
 Program, schedule, registration and other information coming soon.

 ♦ Canadian Mathematics Society Summer Meeting.
 7-10 June 2019, Regina, Sask.

 ♦ First Year University Mathematics Across Canada: Theme TBA.

 8-10 May 2020, University of Toronto in Mississauga.

 Program, schedule, registration and other information to come.

 ♦ First Year University Mathematics Across Canada: Facts, Community and Vision, 27-29 April 2018

 ♦ Canadian Mathematics Society Winter Meeting.
 7-10 December 2018, Vancouver, B.C.

 We believe that only by sharing experiences, gathering data, and looking at research-based decisions and strategies, our mathematical teaching community can come up with ideas and initiatives for university faculty and instructors to restructure their programs and to respond to the demands that the realities of today’s living place on us and our students.

-It is our belief that the contacts at a national level (such as the Mathematics Education Session at the CMS conference in Waterloo in December 2017, and the First Year Conference in April 2018 at the Fields Institute) will connect, and unite Canadian teaching and research faculty in their efforts to provide the best, and most adequate, post-secondary math education possible, and will provide a forum for all involved to learn about the complexity of issues related to teaching mathematics.
+It is our belief that the contacts at a national level (such as the Mathematics Education Session at the CMS conference in Waterloo in December 2017, the First Year Conference in April 2018 at the Fields Institute, and the Winter CMS Session in Vancouver in December 2018) will connect, and unite Canadian teaching and research faculty in their efforts to provide the best, and most adequate, post-secondary math education possible, and will provide a forum for all involved to learn about the complexity of issues related to teaching mathematics.
 We see the national dialogue as an ongoing process that will keep us all connected and strengthen our community.